 Degraded Performance Column (Column 3)

-1. Action Matrix inputs result in a degraded cornerstone (three or more White inputs or one Yellow input in any cornerstone) or three White inputs in any strategic performance area.
+1. Action Matrix inputs result in a degraded cornerstone (three or more concurrent, i.e., existing at the same time) White inputs or one Yellow input in any cornerstone) or three concurrent White inputs in any strategic performance area.

 2. The licensee is expected to place the identified deficiencies in its corrective action program and perform a causal evaluation for both the individual and the collective issues.
 This evaluation should also determine whether deficiencies in the licensee’s nuclear safety culture caused or significantly contributed to the risk-significant performance issues.
 If so, then the licensee should address these deficiencies.

-3. The licensee’s evaluation will be reviewed using IP 95002, “.”
+3. The licensee’s evaluation will be reviewed using IP 95002, “Supplemental Inspection Response to Action Matrix Column 3 (Degraded Performance) Inputs.”
 The region will also perform an independent assessment of the extent of condition using appropriate inspection procedures chosen from the tables contained in Appendix B to IMC 2515.

 Additionally, the NRC may request that the licensee complete an independent safety culture assessment, if the NRC identified through the IP 95002 inspection and the licensee did not recognize, that one or more safety culture deficiencies caused or significantly contributed to the risk-significant performance issues.
 [C4]